davisonio/darkage/README.md

   Dry Leaves: Just a cube of Leaves toasted :P Well I found the

-     Leaves unuseful, so I thought to turn them into Straw, ok it is not the same, but well, why not?
+     Leaves are not useful so I thought to turn them into Straw, ok it is not the same, but well, why not?
 Just dry them in a Furnace and then put together to create the Straw COOKING